chymian/bareos/README.md

 <div class="page-break"></div>

 ## ToDo
+* switched from given size for Volumes to "Volume Use Duration" -> adapt this doc. see [Automated Disk backups](http://doc.bareos.org/master/html/bareos-manual-main-reference.html#QQ2-1-458)
+**HINT:** It has a flaw with writung the catalog to a new FullBackupPool-Volume every day.
+-> Use a Catalog-Pool.
-* LongTerm retentionTime must be longer then longest Vacation
+* LongTerm retentionTime must be longer then longest Vacation (deprecated?)
-* Base Backups
+* Base Backups  (only usefull with windows installations)
+* use snapper to create ans mount snapshots of subvols. restrict snapper to 24 x hourly snapshots, since quota ist not working correctly (doublecheck)
+* for universal fileset -> use /etc/snapper/configs to determine which volumes to backup (FileSets with client-executed cmd)
+* encryption

+* ~~Client initiated Connections~~
-* Client initiated Connections if datavolume is not so big,
+~~if datavolume is not so big,~~
-* incremental filesize = 200M (wg. retentionTime)
+* ~~incremental filesize = 200M (wg. retentionTime)~~
-* Differential filesize = 500M
+* ~~Differential filesize = 500M~~
-* Full filesize= 10G
+* ~~Full filesize= 10G~~

 #### Writing Bootstrap files (to REAR-USB?)
-Create better bootstrap-files and copy them to REAR-USB.
+Create better bootstrap-files and copy them to REAR-USB or /etc/rear/.
 see [about bootstrap files](http://doc.bareos.org/master/html/bareos-manual-main-reference.html#x1-555000D)

 #### Backing up VPS & LXCs